Plans and Worksheets for Grade 5

-Videos and lessons to help Grade 5 students learn to interpret a fraction as division of the numerator by the denominator (a
+Videos, examples, and solutions to help Grade 5 students learn to interpret a fraction as division of the numerator by the denominator (a

 ).
 Solve word problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers, e.g., by using visual fraction models or equations to represent the problem.